ErickChagas123/9-Lives-QA-Report/assets/bugs/bug-001-character-upward-dash.md

 bug-001-character-upward-dash.md

-Title: Character cannot dash diagonally
+Title: Character cannot dash diagonally upward

 Steps to reproduce:

 Start the game.
-Dash upwards right.
+Attempt to dash diagonally upward (e.g., up-right).

 Expected result:
-The character dash to the desired position.
+The character dashes toward the intended diagonal direction.

 Actual result:
-The character won't dash, though works for every another position.
+The character does not dash upward-diagonally, while dashing works correctly in all other directions.